Clifford Chance trainee Kishan Parshotam shares with us his top tips for getting a training contract or vacation scheme at Clifford Chance.

-During the law degree, I applied for vacation schemes, and was able to undertake four vacation schemes and one spring placement in 2015.
+During the law degree, I applied for vacation schemes, and was able to undertake four vacation schemes and one spring placement.
 One of the vacation schemes came from my performance at the “Undergraduate of the Year” competition, where I was a finalist in the Law Award.
 The sponsors offered me the scheme based on this.

 Upon graduating from my law degree, I then undertook the accelerated LPC with BPP, with the rest of my intake from Clifford Chance.
 By sharing classes, we were able to bond and work together from an early stage, which made the transition from studying to working very smooth.